riccardo-negri/reti-logiche-2022-Montanari-Negri/HowTo/VivadoUsage.md

 ### Create a project
 * RTL Project
 * Select a board that starts with `xc7` (in the tutorial the professor selected the board `xc7vx485tffg1157-1`, if there is a problem with the license try with `xc7a200tffv1156-1`)
-* Select `Design Sources` folder, right click, click `add sources`, select `add or create design sources`,  make sure `copy sources into project` is checked --> creates/imports .vhd file
+* To create or import .vhd file: select `Design Sources` folder, right click, click `add sources`, select `add or create design sources` and  make sure `copy sources into project` is checked

 ### Vivado UI
 Useful tools: